gfxfundamentals/webgl-fundamentals/README.md

 Will build the site as though only articles with `rotation` in their filename exist.

 ## TO DO

-* Make a continuous build

-  Right now the build processes all files at once.
-Part if this is because it builds RSS feeds and checks for missing files.
-If those are separated out then could make it continously build individual articles which would be super useful.

 ### A list of articles I'd like to write or see written